OpenMDAO/POEMs/POEM_012.md

 numpy.linalg.LinAlgError: SVD did not converge
 ```

-The `KrigingSurrogate` makes use of scipy's `linalg.svd` function in its `_calculate_reduced_likelihood_params method`.
+The `KrigingSurrogate` makes use of scipy's `linalg.svd` function in its `_calculate_reduced_likelihood_params` method`.
 The function `linalg.svd` has an option to set the LAPACK driver that it uses. `KrigingSurrogate` uses the default LAPACK driver, `'gesdd'`.
 The other option is `'gesvd'`.

 Onlne research showed that `'gesdd'` is faster but not as robust.
 The other driver,`'gesvd'`, is slower but more reliable.

-It was decided that while speed is important, robustness is more important.
-It was decied to make the
+It was decided that while speed is important, robustness is more important so the
-default behavior be reliable rather than fast, but give an option to use either LAPACK driver, `'gesdd'` or `'gesvd'`.
+default behavior will be reliable rather than fast, but the user is given an option to use either LAPACK driver, `'gesdd'` or `'gesvd'`.

 Description